Heartland Institute: Funding

-The institute no longer discloses its funding sources, stating that it had ended its practice of donor transparency after experiencing the organized harassment of its donors.
 According to its brochures, Heartland receives money from approximately 5,000 individuals and organizations, and no single corporate entity donates more than 5% of the operating budget, although the figure for individual donors can be much higher, with a single anonymous donor providing $4.6 million in 2008, and $979,000 in 2011, accounting for 20% of Heartland's overall budget, according to reports of a leaked fundraising plan.
 Heartland states that it does not accept government funds and does not conduct contract research for special-interest groups.

 Oil and gas companies have contributed to the institute, including $736,500 from ExxonMobil between 1998 and 2005.
 Greenpeace reported that Heartland received almost $800,000 from ExxonMobil.
 In 2008, ExxonMobil said that it would stop funding to groups skeptical of climate change, including Heartland.
-Joseph Bast, president of the institute, argued that ExxonMobil was simply distancing itself from Heartland out of concern for its public image.
+Institute president Bast argued that ExxonMobil was simply distancing itself from Heartland out of concern for its public image.

 The institute has also received funding and support from tobacco companies Philip Morris, Altria and Reynolds American, and pharmaceutical industry firms GlaxoSmithKline, Pfizer and Eli Lilly.
 State Farm Insurance, USAA and Diageo are former supporters.
 The Independent reported that Heartland's receipt of donations from Exxon and Philip Morris indicates a "direct link...between anti-global warming sceptics funded by the oil industry and the opponents of the scientific evidence showing that passive smoking can damage people's health."
 The institute opposes legislation on passive smoking as infringing on personal liberty and the rights of owners of bars and other establishments.